-20 Consolidated version of the Treaty on the Functioning of the European Union [2012] OJ C326/47.
+&lt;sup>20 Consolidated version of the Treaty on the Functioning of the European Union [2012] OJ C326/47.

-21 See Treaty of Lisbon amending the Treaty on European Union and the Treaty establishing the European Community, signed at Lisbon, 13 December 2007 [2007] OJ C306/1.
-Please note that solidarity in EU strict reading of this Article, known as the "Solidarity Clause", it is difficult to correctly categorise the COVID-19 pandemic among those types of disasters.
-This complexity is not only a matter of type but also of consequences which affected EU Member States from public health, social or economic perspectives.22
+&lt;sup>21 See Treaty of Lisbon amending the Treaty on European Union and the Treaty establishing the European Community, signed at Lisbon, 13 December 2007 [2007] OJ C306/1.
+Please note that solidarity in EU Treaties is present as one of the core values of the Union, as stated in Article 2 of the Treaty on the European Union (TEU).
+See Consolidated version of the Treaty on European Union [2012] OJ C326/13.

+social or economic perspectives.

 As the pandemic worsened, and so did the economic outlook, the debate over jointly financed instruments at the EU level came back into the limelight.
 This discussion was familiar as it was one of the main drivers for creating the ESM during the sovereign debt crisis.
 Unlike the previous situation, there was a broader consensus on some solidarity at the EU level as the COVID-19 crisis was not idiosyncratic as the previous one but still asymmetric.
-This time the debate was over the modalities of this support, and divisions among the two "factions" were "crystallized".23 Indeed, "core" EU Member States such as Germany, the Netherlands and Sweden favoured "back-to-back lending" solutions.24 The latter solutions would have prevented the EU from directly financing troubled Member States through jointly backed instruments established at the supranational level (such as the NGEU), thus leaving the ultimate responsibility within the Member States were still afraid to expose themselves to legacy problems from the previous crisis.
+This time the debate was over the modalities of this support, and divisions among the two "factions" were "crystallized".
+Indeed, "core" EU Member States such as Germany, the Netherlands and Sweden favoured "back-to-back lending" solutions.
+The latter solutions would have prevented the EU from directly financing troubled Member States through jointly backed instruments established at the supranational level (such as the NGEU), thus leaving the ultimate responsibility within the Member States were still afraid to expose themselves to legacy problems from the previous crisis.

-According to the Conclusions of the European Council of 23 April 2020,25 an agreement on back-to-back lending was reached to provide "a backstop for national unemployment and employment protection arrangements"26 through the creation of the European instrument for
+According to the Conclusions of the European Council of 23 April 2020, an agreement on back-to-back lending was reached to provide "a backstop for national unemployment and employment protection arrangements" through the creation of the European instrument for temporary Support to mitigate Unemployment Risks in an Emergency (SURE).
+Whereas, the possibility for euro-area sovereigns to recourse to the bailout fund, the ESM, was still present.
+However, in the same meeting, the President of the Council announced the preparation of a recovery fund, but the "link with the MFF", arguably, the most sensitive matter, needed to be clarified in the proposal under preparation.